 Other council members were unwilling to budge on the 500-year protection, instead preferring to let cost and university buy-in be the fluctuating factors.
 More important, they said, was getting a flood plan that offers the most protection possible for a reasonable cost.

-The idea of a swapping the inundated land for acreage elsewhere on the property was discussed briefly, or else paying CU for them.
+The idea of a swapping the inundated land for acreage elsewhere on the property was discussed briefly.
 That would add to the cost, Mayor Suzanne Jones noted, which early estimates put around $36 million.

 “There are other parcels,” Morzel said.
 “We can work with CU, but I think 159 acres, of which 129 acres is developed, is completely unreasonable.”